 However, they are a good option if you are keen on the budget for the installation and maintenance of your firepit.

 Natural or Propane Gas

 Unlike wood fire pit, the flame can be adjusted in a natural or propane gas-fueled pit.
 It makes it way safer to use even on a portable firepit.
 Also, both do not produce fires with smoke.
 Natural gas is cheaper than propane.
 But propane produces twice the heat as that of natural gas.
 Both are recommended in many households especially if you are thinking of a permanent fire feature in your backyard.
 They usually come out clean even after using them for long hours.

 The downside is that they are not ideal for cooking or grilling food.
 But when it comes to aesthetics, a natural or propane gas fire pit can transform a simple backyard into an elegant outdoor space that will surely be your favorite spot in the house.

 Have you noticed the soothing effect of sitting by a firepit watching lights flicker and getting drawn into the moment?
 Surprisingly, there are health benefits derived from just listening to the cracking sound of burning wood or sitting next to a campfire.
 A study made by the Journal Evolutionary Psychology of the University of Alabama reveals that its relaxing effect reduces blood pressure and anxiety.

-Installing an Outdoor Firepit in Your Home
+Installing an Outdoor Firepit in Your Las Vegas Home

 Outdoor firepits vary in size, shape, type, material, and design.
 It is important to first determine how they can be functional in your home.
-Also, consider how much you are willing to spend for its installation and maintenance.
+Also, consider how much you are willing to spend for your firepit installation and maintenance.
 Here is a list of factors to remember in designing your dream outdoor firepit.
 Although we recommend hiring professional installers for a flawless finish.

 Outdoor Firepit Costs